Moving this post up to the top of the blog to celebrate National Rainier Cherry Day and National Mojito Day on July 11, 2021

 “Life is just a bowl of Cherries; Don’t make is serious; Life’s too mysterious.”
 Life is just a bowl of Cherries: Song by Doris Day

 I have often thought July should really be National Cherry Month instead of February.
-After all in the Pacific Northwest and especially in Washington State that is when the cherries season begins.
+After all in the Pacific Northwest and especially in Washington State that is when the cherry season begins.
 Washington is the top producer of Cherries grown in the United States with two varieties, Sweet Red and Rainier Cherries making up the majority of the 10 commercially produced types of Cherries.
 There is a National Cherry Day in the United Kingdom that is celebrated on July 16th, but no National Cherry day is celebrated in the United States.
 There are national cherry food days, but nothing that gives this beautiful fruit the celebration that it truly deserves in the month of its harvest.
 For this reason I am declaring my own Cherry celebration with some recipes that bring out the natural flavor of this sweet fruit.

 What is Celebrated in July is a collection of popular cocktails.
 July 10th was Pina Colada day, today July 11th is National Mojito Day, and the 19th is National Daiquiri Day.
 Fresh Ripe Cherries can bring a bright and refreshing twist to homemade cocktails with their robust sweet flavor and striking color.